 Can I Roll My IRA or 401(k) Into an Annuity?

-Rolling over your individual retirement account (IRA) or 401(k) into an annuity creates an IRA annuity – a type of qualified annuity.
+You can rollover funds from your individual retirement account (IRA) or 401(k) into an annuity to receive a steady income.
+Doing so creates an IRA annuity – a type of qualified annuity.
 To do this, your employer moves your 401(k) balance directly to the insurance company.
-The insurance company will then deposit your funds – tax-free – directly into the IRA annuity.
+Then, the insurance company will deposit your funds, tax-free, directly into the IRA annuity.

 - Written by Terry Turner